Kicksaw-Consulting/simple-mockforce/README.md

 ## Case sensitivity

-Unlike a real Salesforce instance, the virtual instance will not handle case-insensitive dependent code for you.
+Unlike a real Salesforce organization, the virtual organization will not handle case-insensitive dependent code for you.
 You must remain consistent with your casing of object and field names in all aspects of the code.